mobxjs/mobx-state-tree/README.md

 ```

 Due to the way typeof operator works, when working with big and deep models trees, it might make your IDE/ts server takes a lot of CPU time and freeze vscode (or others).
-A partial solution for this is to turn the types into interfaces.
+A solution for this is to turn the types into interfaces.
+This way of defining types enables TypeScript to better cope with circular type definitions as well.

 ```ts
 interface ITodo extends Instance<typeof Todo> {}